Instrumentation

 Data Handling and Standardization

 A community effort to standardize vEM data and metadata formats is underway.
-We have contributed to the CLEM and CvEM portions of REMBI metadata recommendations, and we hope to continue to work in this space as the fields grows and matures (Sarkans U et al 2021).
+We have contributed to the CLEM and CvEM portions of REMBI metadata recommendations (Sarkans U et al 2021) as well as helped shape community principles for image data sharing (Bajcsy et al, 2025).